 The Planning Portal have created a CIL webpage that includes an in depth explanation of CIL together with the relevant CIL administration forms and guidance notes and it is recommended that applicants refer to this page prior to making a planning application for development.
-The Planning Portal forms required to administer CIL can be found at the bottom of the Planning Portal CIL page under the heading 'Download the forms'.
+The Planning Portal forms required to administer CIL can be found here.

 The Planning Application Additional Information Requirement form can be downloaded from the same page under the heading 'Additional information required when making a planning application'.